The Battle of Largs, which took place on 2nd October 1263, was by and large an inconclusive engagement between the kingdoms of Scotland and Norway.

 Coming to Blows

-The pawns were set and battle was imminent; one that could define either kingdom’s fortune.
+The pawns were set and battle was imminent; one that could make or break the fortune of either kingdom.

 However, as any Scot will tell you, the weather often has other plans.
 There would be no large-scale pitched battle.
 Instead, Largs would bear witness to a bloody stramash on the beaches overlooking the Firth.

-During the night on the 30th September, a storm battered the Norwegian vessels anchored in the Firth.
+During the night on 30th September, a storm battered the Norwegian vessels anchored in the Firth.
 Some were wrecked, man and all, while others were driven aground on the Ayrshire coast.
-Survivors are said to have been attacked by a small number of Scots, yet this is not recorded as having been a significant engagement and losses are believed to be minimal at first.
+Survivors are said to have been attacked by a small number of Scots, yet this is not recorded as having been a significant engagement and losses are believed to be minimal.

 Chronicles of the time state that the Scottish force included more than 500 knights on horseback and a significant infantry force.
 Accurate details of the numbers involved are limited and have been subject to debate for quite some time, yet contemporary sources suggest that the Norwegian force was outnumbered by around ten-to-one.

 Read more Rambling History

 - Fire in the Skies Above: The Battle of the River Forth, 1939